 And, that's all for now.
 Hope this was useful.
-You know now five alternatives to du command.
+You know now six alternatives to du command.
 Personally, I prefer Ncdu over all of them given in this guide.
 Now is your turn.
 Give them a try and let us know your thoughts on these tools in the comment section below.